 - you start to feel pain in both nipples or breasts after feeds, having previously had no pain after feeding

-- the pain is quite severe and lasts for up to an hour after every feed
+- the pain can range from sore to severe and lasts for up to an hour after every feed

 It's not likely to be thrush if: